 Suggestion: Make the cake the day before (less hectic for you)

-- Preheat oven at 350 (180 C) for a conventional oven.
-For a convection oven, reduce the temperature by 20 degrees.
-There are two ways you can bake this cake.
-You can use 2 7-inch square cake pans or 8-inch round pans, with at least 2 inches height and divide the cake batter into two.
-You can also bake in one large sheet pan about 13 x 18 inch size, which will give you a square/rectangle cake, depending on how you trim the cake and how many layers you want.
+- There are several ways you can bake this cake.
+You can use two 7-inch square cake pans or two 8-inch round pans, with at least 2 inches height and divide the cake batter into two.
+You can also bake in one quarter sheet pan (9x13 inches) which gives a thicker layer, or one large sheet pan about 13 x 18 inch size.
+Sheet pan give you a square/rectangle cake, depending on how you trim the cake and how many layers you want.
 Line the bottom of the cake pans or sheet pan with parchment paper

 Prepare the cake batter: